nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Import the coding style xml file into your IntelliJ IDEA.

+You can download the `xml` file [here](https://github.com/google/styleguide/blob/gh-pages/intellij-java-google-style.xml).

 1. Go to IntelliJ IDEA settings page.
     1. Located at the **top-right** of the app, click on the gear icon and select `Settings...`.
 2. Under the settings page, locate the `Code Style` tab.
     1. `Editor`&rarr;`Code Style`
-3. Once you are at the `Code Style` tab, you will need to import the file `CS2113TStyle.xml`.
+3. Once you are at the `Code Style` tab, you will need to import the `xml` file.
     1. At the `Scheme` section, select the gear icon and select `Import Scheme` &rarr;`IntelliJ IDEA code style XML`.
-    2. Locate and select the `CS2113TStyle.xml` file which is included in the TermiNUS project.
+    2. Locate and select the `xml` file that you have downloaded earlier.
     3. Once done, select `Apply` then `OK`.
 4. Now your IntelliJ IDEA should follow our Coding Style.